kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_medical.txt

 ### Bowel movements and urination
 - Dig a hole 6 to 8 inches (15 to 20 centimeters) deep for bowel movements and cover it with dirt.
   - If you do not have a trowel, use a stick to dig the hole.
-- If you do not have toilet paper or a bidet, use non-poisonous leaves, moss, or a smooth rocks to clean yourself.
+- If you do not have toilet paper or a bidet, use non-poisonous leaves, moss, or smooth rocks to clean yourself.
 - Always wash your hands after using the bathroom.
 - Do not defecate or urinate near water sources (at least 200 feet / 60 meters away).